MJAustinDev/MarsVolcanoDash/README.md

 Although I'm not really expecting too many people are going to be making and releasing games based directly off my code anyhow lol

-**Everything inside of the "include" and "libraries" folders as well as the two copied over DLLs inside of the "Release" folder are not my work.
+**Everything inside of the "include" and "libraries" are not my work.
 And as such are under their corresponding licenses, see below.**

 ### Box2D